Leo-Simpson/c-lasso/CONTRIBUTING.rst

 Contributing to c-lasso
 ==========================

+_`guideline for third parties  <https://github.com/Leo-Simpson/c-lasso/blob/master/CONTRIBUTING.rst>`_

 ``c-lasso`` is a package that always can be improved.
 Any feedback can help a lot to fix some bug and to add possible new functionality.

-One can contribute either by reporting  an error, either
+One can contribute either by reporting an error, requesting a new feature or adding a new feature.

 Reporting errors
 ================